RecruitiFi/go_to_webinar/README.md

 ## Contributing

+The repository maintainer only intends to add the functionality necessary for the maintainers need, this will not include all functionality or support all API of GoToWebinar.
+If you would like to contribute, pull requests are welcome.

-Bug reports and pull requests are welcome on GitHub at https://github.com/dannnylo/go_to_webinar.
+Bug reports and pull requests are welcome on GitHub at https://github.com/RecruitiFi/go_to_webinar.

 ## License